totegamma/yisp/docs/operators.md

 ### `>` (Greater Than)

 Checks if the first value is greater than the second.
+Works with numbers.

 **Syntax:**
 ```yaml